 101. Go in search of hidden spots and locals’ favorites.

 Contrary to popular belief, not everything is on the internet.
-Last summer a local told me about an epic waterfall hike that’s not even on the DeLorme Atlas.
-There are still some things that only locals know about, and I think there’s some magic to leaving your trip open to spontaneity and exploration.
+There are still some things that only locals know about (like an epic waterfall hike someone in The Forks told me about—that’s not even on the DeLorme Atlas!).
+I think there’s some magic to leaving your trip open to spontaneity and exploration.

 Map of Things to Do in Maine (All Year Long)

 If you’re a visual person like I am, it helps to see these things on a map!
 I’ve done my best to include most of what’s on this list in a custom Google map below.